 What Causes 911 Outages?

-As vital as the 911 system is, it’s important to remember that it’s still a phone service.
+As vital as the 911 emergency number system is, it’s important to remember that it’s still a phone service.
 It uses the same resources and has many of the same limitations as other call systems.
-The 911 service depends on several phone companies like Lumen (formerly CenturyLink), AT&T, Verizon, Intrado, and others to function properly.
+The 911 emergency service depends on several phone companies like Lumen (formerly CenturyLink), AT&T, Verizon, Intrado, and others to function properly.

 But just like any other technological service, 911 can be prone to technical bugs and network errors.
 Not to mention, when a major crisis occurs like a natural disaster, if too many people call at once, it can overload the phone lines.